 The lead team is comprised of the Program Coordinators and Section Heads, in addition to the directors.
 They are responsible for overall support and supervision of the staff at camp.
-Reporting to the directors, they plan, assess, and set the direction of the programs and cabin life at Moorelands.
+Reporting to the directors, they plan, assess, and set the direction of the programs and cabin life at camp.
 Click here to view more specific job descriptions of each position

 Program staff are responsible for planning and implementing the intentional programming at camp.
 Reporting to the Program Coordinator, each staff will have one or two specialty activities that they are qualified to lead.
 Click here for more specific job descriptions (including lifeguards).

 The office administrator is responsible for the overall running of the office, including the tuck shop and day camp.
 Reporting to the directors, duties include day camp registration, responding to parent questions, and running of the staff tuck shop.
 The Day Camp Coordinator oversees the Moorelands-Kawagama Day Camp program including registration, promotion, and responding to parent questions.
 Click here for a more detailed job description.